contentful/contentful-metalsmith/README.md

 This plugin for [metalsmith](http://www.metalsmith.io) allows you to build a static site using the data stored at [Contentful](http://www.contentful.com).
 It is built on top of the [Contentful JavaScript Client](https://github.com/contentful/contentful.js).

+## Example

+To get an idea on how this works, you can check out an [example blog site](https://github.com/contentful-labs/contentful-metalsmith-example) which is completely generated using contentful-metalsmith.

 ## Getting started

 ### Install